USSBA/certify_notifications/README.md

 While working in the console, you can run `reload!` to reload any code in the gem so that you do not have to restart the console.
 Byebug is included for debugging and can be called by inserting `byebug` inline.

+## Publishing
+To release a new version:

+  1. Bump the version in lib/\*/version.rb
+  1. Merge into `master` (optional)
+  1. Push a tag to GitHub in the form: `X.Y.Z` or `X.Y.Z.pre.myPreReleaseTag`

+At this point, our CI process will kick-off, run the tests, and push the built gem into our Private Gem server.

 ## Changelog
 Refer to the changelog for details on API updates.
 [CHANGELOG](CHANGELOG.md)